Are you confused by terms that educators use? The ASCD Lexicon of Learning might be what you need.

 non-technology learning materials available to the students." (p.
 15).

-On November 8, 2006, the SIIA issued its new Software Implementation Checklist for Educators, It is one part of its Software Implementation Toolkit, and includes 10 basic concepts for effective software implementation, the essence of which follows:
+On November 8, 2006, the SIIA issued its Software Implementation Checklist for Educators, It includes 10 basic concepts for effective software implementation, the essence of which follows:

 Closing the Gap has an extensive resource directory with hardware, software, other assistive technology, producers, and organizations (e.g., those in your state) that serve children and adults with special needs.
 You can search for software by disability, access aids, professional management, skill level, academic content area, or define your own category.
 Hardware can be found via disability and input/output device.
 Plus, you can search by product category.